Facebook Advertising: 6 Things You’re Forgetting to Do

 Set rules to avoid ad fatigue

 After your ad has been live for a week or so, chances are some of those people targeted will have seen your ad more than once – maybe even several times.
-If someone has seen the same ad three times or more and not clicked on it, then chances are they’re not interested in what you have to offer, so it’s a waste of your budget to have it shown to them again and again.
+If someone has seen the same ad three times or more and has not clicked on it, then chances are they’re not interested in what you have to offer, so it’s a waste of your budget and time to have it shown to them again and again.
 It may also start to become annoying for them, leading to ad fatigue.

 Regular split testing